Wednesday, December 30, 2015

 The Dayton Almost Landing

-A group of us was returning from somewhere unremembered during some not so pleasant weather.
+A group of us was returning from somewhere unremembered during some not-so-pleasant weather.
 We approached the Dayton airport well strapped in as the plane bounced around.
 Lower and lower we descended.
-Then almost as I expected the familiar and welcome bump of tires on runway, a nasty sounding alarm came from the cockpit.
+Then almost as I expected the familiar and welcome bump of tires on the runway, a nasty sounding alarm came from the cockpit.
 Less than a second later the engines came to full power and the nose of the plane shot nearly straight in the air.
-A minute later the pilot came on the speaker to explain that the sound we heard was the wind shear alarm, which warns the pilots that there is a danger the outside air would push down on the top of the wings, pushing the plane down to the ground.
-Having avoided the plane crash, we traveled over to the Fort Wayne, Indiana airport, had a nice dinner while we waited for the weather system to clear and then returned, uneventfully, to Dayton.
+A minute later the pilot came on the speaker to explain that the sound we heard was the wind shear alarm, which warned the pilots that there was a danger the outside air would push down on the top of the wings, pushing the plane down to the ground.
+Having avoided the plane crash, we traveled over to the Fort Wayne, Indiana airport, had a nice dinner while we waited for the weather system to clear, and then returned, uneventfully, to Dayton.

 The Flash of Light